bhasakar26/bhasakar26/README.md

 - 👋 Hi, I’m @bhasakar26
-- 👀 I’m interested in ...myworld
+- 👀 I’m interested in AI
 - 🌱 I’m currently learning BMS in Digital Business
-- 💞️ I’m looking to collaborate with CEO of GOOGLE
+- 💞️ I’m looking for collaborating with CEO of GOOGLE.
-- 📫 How to reach me in Insta,fb
+-

 <!---
 bhasakar26/bhasakar26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.